Psalm 145 – Praising God for Who He Is and What He Does

 ii.
 Your kingdom is an everlasting kingdom: “These words are engraven on the door of a mosque in Damascus, which was formerly a Christian church.
 Originally they were plastered over by stucco; but this has dropped away, and the words stand out clearly defined.
 They seem to be contradicted by centuries of Mohammedanism; but they are essentially true.”
 (Meyer)

 iii.
-“One letter of the alphabet (nun) is lacking from the standard Hebrew text; but most of the ancient translations and now a text from Qumran (11Q Ps) supply the missing verse, which RSV and subsequent translations include at the end of verse 13.”
-(Kidner)
+Derek Kidner noted that in the acrostic arrangement of this psalm, “One letter of the alphabet (nun) is lacking from the standard Hebrew text; but most of the ancient translations and now a text from Qumran (11Q Ps) supply the missing verse, which [the Revised Standard Version] and subsequent translations include at the end of verse 13.”

 3. (14-16) The kindness of God to those in need.